 Research studies conducted on the topic of recycling solar panels have resulted in numerous technologies.
-Some of them even reach an astonishing 96% recycling efficiency, but the aim is to raise the bar higher in the future.
+Some even reach an astonishing 96% recycling efficiency, but the aim is to raise the bar higher in the future.

 After the thermal treatment, the green hardware is physically separated.
-80% of these can readily be reused, while the remainder is further refined.
+80% of these can readily be reused, while the remainder is refined.
 Silicon particles—called wafers—are etched away using acid.
-Broken wafers are melted to be used again for manufacturing new silicon modules, resulting in 85% recycling rate of the silicon material.
+Broken wafers are melted to be used again for manufacturing new silicon modules, resulting in an 85% recycling rate of the silicon material.